Faltenreich/faltenreich.github.io/_posts/2024-04-16-compose-multiplatform-shared-resources.md

 ### Migration from MOKO resources to Compose Multiplatform resources

 After one year with MOKO resources I decided to migrate to Compose Multiplatform resources.
-I tried to abstract everything domain-specific, so this can be applied to similar projects.
+I tried to abstract everything domain-specific, so this tutorial can be applied to similar projects.
 I did not use any custom fonts, but migrating those and other types should work similarly to strings and images.

-> This migration path describes the transition from MOKO resources 0.24.0-alpha-5 to Compose Multiplatform resources 1.6.1.

 **Prerequisites**

 Dependencies for both MOKO resources and Compose Multiplatform resources have been implemented and are working.
 The project is single-module.

+> Versions: MOKO resources 0.24.0-alpha-5, Compose Multiplatform resources 1.6.1

 **Move resources**